rfo909/CFT/doc/Doc.md

 The files created in this way are always located in the CFT home directory.
 This gives predictability for (system) data files etc.
-To access or create files in other directories:
+To access or create files in other directories, use the file() function inside some Dir object:

 ```
 $ SomeDirExpression.file("x.txt")